Embracing Self-Sufficiency: A Journey That Doesn’t Require A Homestead

 This can enhance your ability to provide for yourself and reduce dependency on grocery stores and processed food that is far less nutritious and is known to contribute to chronic disease.

-ACTION: grow a small garden of herbs and salad greens or purchase a quarter local, grass-fed cow to provide your family with nutritious salads and a high quality protein source.
+ACTION: grow a small garden of herbs and salad greens or purchase a quarter local, grass-fed cow to provide your family with nutritious salads and high quality protein.

 ACTION: prioritize paying off a credit card then using the leftover money to build a backyard oasis.
 Living in debt is suffocating and the sooner you get out the better.
 A home mortgage is one of the few debt situations that may be beneficial in the end.

-• Learning skills like DIY repairs, maintenance, and building projects can lead to greater independence in managing your living space.
-Gardening, building, welding, batch cooking, and financial literacy will increase your ability to manage various life challenges.
+DIY repairs, maintenance, and building projects, gardening, building, welding, batch cooking, and financial literacy will increase your ability to manage various life challenges.

 ACTION: Learning to fix the drywall hole yourself, save money, and learn a new skill.